-For these purposes resident in Guernsey may mean the following:
+For these purposes resident in [CD] means the following:

-- For a company, if the company is incorporated in [CD] or is managed and controlled in [CD]. - For a company not resident in [CD], where it carries on a business of a Financial Institution through a permanent establishment in [CD]. - For trusts, if any of the trustees are resident in [CD], even if there are no [CD] resident settlors, beneficiaries or protectors. - For partnerships, if the partnership is managed and controlled in [CD].
+- For a company, if it is incorporated or otherwise resident in Guernsey under Guernsey Income Tax Law or a published Statement of Practice. - For a company not resident in [CD], where it carries on a business of a Financial Institution through a permanent establishment in [CD]. - For trusts, if any of the trustees are resident in [CD], even if there are no [CD] resident settlors, beneficiaries or protectors. - For partnerships, if the business of the partnership is managed and controlled in [CD].